Can't Win. Yet.

 Follow the Money

-Tax breaks and incentives go out the door, but nobody checks whether the jobs showed up, whether wages improved, whether the community saw any benefit at all.
+Tax breaks and incentives go out the door, but nobody checks whether the jobs showed up, whether wages improved, whether you saw any benefit at all.
 No clawbacks.
 No audits.
 No receipts.

 🏥